Indanz/seL4-hello-world/README.md

 You should see a printf warning followed by the "Hello World!" message.
 You can exit QEMU with `Ctrl-a + x`.

-If you don't want the screen to be cleared after exiting QEMU, remove the last line of the `./simulate` script.